 - Set the Budget Right

 It seems obvious, right?
 Calculate how much money you have to spend on your project.
 This will become the starting point for your venture, as you’ll learn the framework and the scale of your product.
-This way, you’ll be able to find a vendor that is ready to develop your app for a fixed price or on the time & material basis.
+This way, you’ll be able to find a vendor that is ready to develop your app for a fixed price or on a time & material basis.
 An experienced tech partner will always provide you with a preliminary estimate of how much time and resources they are going to need to develop the app that you want.
 If their terms fall within your deadline and budget, then you have the green light to begin the project.

 Please don’t get too surprised when the price they name will be much lower than what you could have expected.
 Not all outsource tech companies want to rip you off.
 As a matter of fact, it is quite possible that ordering from a freelancer would be more expensive than from a professional tech team guided by an experienced project manager.